Running Veros on a cluster#

-Probably the easiest way to install Veros on a cluster is to, once again, use Anaconda.
-Since it is mostly platform independent and does not require elevated permissions, Anaconda is the perfect way to try out Veros without too much hassle.
+Probably the easiest way to try out Veros on a cluster is to, once again, use Anaconda.
+Since Anaconda is platform independent and does not require elevated permissions, it is the perfect way to try out Veros without too much hassle.

-To solve these issues, the scheduling manager needs to be told exactly how it should run our model, which is usually being done by writing a batch script that prepares the environment and states which resources to request.
-The exact set-up of such a script will vary depending on the scheduling manager running on your cluster, and how exactly you chose to install Veros and Bohrium.
+Your cluster’s scheduling manager needs to be told exactly how it should run our model, which is usually being done by writing a batch script that prepares the environment and states which resources to request.
+The exact set-up of such a script will vary depending on the scheduling manager running on your cluster, and how exactly you chose to install Veros.
 One possible way to write such a batch script for the scheduling manager SLURM is presented here:

 saved as veros_batch.sh in the model setup folder and called using